corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/setup/rpc-audit-data-recording.md

 - rpc
 - audit
 - recording
-title: Recording of RPC Audit Data
+title: Recording of RPC audit data
 weight: 4
 ---

-# Recording of RPC Audit Data
+# Recording of RPC audit data

 In this section, you will learn how the node records [Remote Procedural Command (RPC)](../../api-rpc.md) audit data.

 This feature is distributed as part of Corda Enterprise.

-## RPC Audit Data
+## RPC audit data

 RPC actions play a vital part in the process of triggering commands and flows on a node.
 In a variety of cases you will need to track the usage of RPC actions - for example, when there are security and regulatory concerns.
 To do so, you can use the Corda Enterprise node's capability to record audit information about RPC actions as they are received, prior to executing each action.